Now in TestFlight beta · Lifestyle-first wellness · iOS

 What you can track

 You enable only the ones you care about.
-Our variables come from peer-reviewed PCOS research.
+Tracking categories were chosen to reflect the symptoms PCOS women actually live with, informed by peer-reviewed research.

 Acne

 By region and severity.
-Forehead, chin, cheeks, jawline tracked separately so you can see which areas respond to treatment.
+Forehead, chin, cheeks, jawline tracked separately so you can see how different areas change over time.

 Hair loss